DmitriLyalikov/pdt-extract/README.md

 ### Reflective Noise Removal
 The smaller internal edge is detected from the reflected light of the pendant drop when the image is taken.
-Since this edge is connected and assumed to be always smaller than the edge profile, the smaller edge is isolated and filterd out:
+Since this edge is connected and assumed to be always smaller than the edge profile, the smaller edge is isolated and filtered out:
 ```python
     labeled_image, num_features = ndimage.label(final_image)
     # Remove feature 2 which is the internal noise from light